-We may in the future acquire complementary businesses.
-Negotiating these transactions can be time-consuming, difficult and expensive, and our ability to complete these transactions may be subject to conditions or approvals that are beyond our control, including anti-takeover and antitrust laws in various jurisdictions.
+We may decide to acquire complementary businesses in the future.
+Negotiating these transactions can be time-consuming, difficult and expensive, and our ability to complete these transactions may be subject to conditions or approvals that are beyond our control, including antitakeover and antitrust laws in various jurisdictions.
 Consequently, these transactions, even if undertaken and announced, may not close.